tsaklidis/LogingAPI/README.md

 You have some sensors and you would like to monitor their values.
 This backend system can save data and create some interesting graphs.

+### Intro

+This is an API which can save measurements from sensors placed at your home or any place.
+Something like home assistant but written by me for practice.

+Some basic Features:
+- A user can have one or more houses.
+- A house can have one or more spaces
+- A space can have one or more sensors
+- Every external device is authenticated with a token or for special calls with username/password
+- There are expiring tokens every day or persistent for special users.
+- Limits for devices a user can connect with tokens
+At this state, there is no front end management system or a user friendly UI, will fix it someday.
+If anyone is interested we can work together this piece of code.
+Always for fun

+Any suggestions on security or code techniques are appreciated.
+Code is free for modifications.

 ### Prerequisites

 You can clone and use this as a normal Django app.
 This is not a tutorial on installing Django, sorry...